 * Click here for rating key

 75 Chestnut Restaurant Review: A clubby restaurant set in tony Beacon Hill, 75 Chestnut has built a following among both blue bloods and regular Joes.
-Nightly, regulars line the bar and fill a small dining room that’s all about smart comfort with its caramel leather booths and amber glow.
+Nightly, regulars line the bar and fill a small dining room that’s all about smart comfort with caramel leather booths and amber glow.
 The menu’s comfortable, too, falling somewhere between that of a bar-and-grill with burgers and sandwiches on the dinner menu and that of a steakhouse, with porterhouse pork chops and center cut filet mignon.
 Start with a Stormy Northeast cocktail paired with a cup of five-alarm chili served with roasted polenta wedges.
-Rather than taste bud-boggling creativity, you’ll find basics strewn with nice little touches---roasted polenta wedges to soften the blow of five-alarm chili; a generous mix of sides to accompany grilled chops; toasted marshmallow ice cream rather than vanilla atop a bittersweet brownie.
-In keeping with the cuisine, the mostly American wine list is small and moderately priced, save for a somewhat incongruous selection of private-reserve reds.
+Rather than taste bud-boggling creativity, you’ll find basics strewn with nice little touches: 75 crab cakes come with a scallion and cucumber salad, while the juicy tenderloin is topped with an apple brandy cream sauce.
+Save room for the trio of crème brûlées or the rich chocolate trilogy.
+In keeping with the cuisine, the mostly American wine list is small and moderately priced, save for a somewhat incongruous selection of private reserve reds.
 Still, you ask, why traipse to Beacon Hill to find the kind of fare you can find anywhere?
 Well, newcomers are shown the same friendliness the regulars enjoy; indeed, it’s the hallmark of this well-run operation.
 During the holiday season in particular when they host a Gingerbread House Party, it comes across as one of the cheeriest, coziest finds around.
-The soothing weekend jazz brunch eases the pain of a late night at the yacht club, too.
+The weekend brunch eases the pain of a late night at the yacht club.